nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## 1. Introduction

 Mod Happy is a command line application geared towards NUS students.
-Designed to be your personal assistant for all things academic, Mod Happy can **track** your outstanding tasks and **tag** them for easy organisation, **categorise** them according to modules, and even help you **calculate** your projected GPA.
+Designed to be your personal assistant for all things academic, Mod Happy can **track** your outstanding tasks, **tag** them for easy organisation and **categorise** them according to modules, and even help you **calculate** your projected GPA.

 <br><br><br>